adel-bz/MySQL-Backup-Script/README.md

 - A Linux-based operating system (e.g., Ubuntu, CentOS).
 - Bash shell (usually pre-installed on Linux systems).
-- MySQL or MariaDB installed and configured.
+- MySQL or MariaDB installed and configured. (as a Docker container)
 - FTP server (Backup server) for remote backups.

 # Installation